lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ### Increase Storage

 More input frames must be stored with outstanding requests being made.
-Increase total number to cover the maximum outstanding requests of batch size used:
+The total number is increased to cover the maximum outstanding requests of batch size used:

 ```Cpp
         // read input (video) frames, need to keep multiple frames stored